Johann Chua: Career

 In 2017, Chua settled for bronze medal at the Southeast Asian Games held in Malaysia after falling behind Duong Quoc Hoang of Vietnam in the semifinals.
-In September of that year, Chua, with partner Warren Kiamco, brought home the bronze medal from the Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan.
+In September of that year, Chua, with partner Warren Kiamco, brought home the bronze medal in the Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan.
 Before that year ended, Chua snatched his second All Japan Championship title after defeating compatriot Jundel Mazon, 11–2.
 He is currently ranked 13th by the World Pool-Billiard Association.